radiorabe/suisa_sendemeldung/README.md

 ## Release Management

+At RaBe we run the script on the first and 14th of each month.
+Matching this we only release new versions of the script in the second half of each month.

 The CI/CD setup uses semantic commit messages following the [conventional commits standard](https://www.conventionalcommits.org/en/v1.0.0/).
 There is a GitHub Action in [.github/workflows/semantic-release.yaml](./.github/workflows/semantic-release.yaml) that uses [go-semantic-commit](https://go-semantic-release.xyz/) to create new releases.

 The commit message should be structured as follows: